Sharp CEO says in talks with several firms about LCD business

 Takahashi stressed that a direct investment into Sharp itself was not being discussed.

-Taiwan's Hon Hai Precision Industry Co (2317.TW) has been interested in buying all or part of the LCD unit, while a state-backed fund is also considering a direct investment in Sharp or merging the company's LCD unit with rival Japan Display Inc (6740.T), sources have said.
+Taiwan's Hon Hai Precision Industry Co has been interested in buying all or part of the LCD unit, while a state-backed fund is also considering a direct investment in Sharp or merging the company's LCD unit with rival Japan Display Inc, sources have said.

 Sharp's July-September operating profit tumbled 86 percent to 3.5 billion yen ($29 million) from a year earlier, dragged down by falling prices of smartphone displays and slow progress in reducing inventory.